cosmos/cosmos-sdk/x/gov/README.md

 An optimistic proposal is a proposal that passes unless a threshold a NO votes is reached.
 Voter can only vote NO on the proposal.
 If the NO threshold is reached, the optimistic proposal is converted to a standard proposal.

+That threshold is defined by the `optimistic_rejected_threshold` governance parameter.
+A chain can optionally set a list of authorized addresses that can submit optimistic proposals using the `optimistic_authorized_addresses` governance parameter.

 #### Multiple Choice Proposals